Hamburger

 Required

 Immigration compliance.
-For certain limited provisions (eg, judges, lawyers and advocates), an applicant must provide a recent copy proving that they have no criminal record that should prevent them from performing their duty (verklaring omtrent gedrag).
+For certain professions (eg, judges, lawyers and advocates), an applicant must provide a recent copy of a so-called certificate of conduct (verklaring omtrent gedrag), proving that they have no criminal record that should prevent them from performing their duties.
 All workers must undergo an identity verification on the basis of an original identity document.
 A copy of these documents must be maintained by the company.

 Permissible